derekTurner/IT-docs-23/Block_4/section_3/express3_dev.md

 This will create a local copy of the express1 repository which is deleted at the end.
 I found I had to delete this manually!

-Start by creating a new public github repository express--3 with a not .gitignore file.
+Start by creating a new public github repository express--3 with a node .gitignore file.

 Create the local bare clone copy working in powershell;